Turner Broadcasting System: 2000s

-On February 23, 2006, the company agreed to sell the regional entertainment channel Turner South to Fox Entertainment Group.
+On February 23, 2006, Turner agreed to sell the regional entertainment channel Turner South to Fox Entertainment Group.
 Fox assumed control of the channel on May 1, and on October 13 relaunched it as SportSouth – coincidentally, the former name of Fox Sports South when Turner owned this channel in partnership with Liberty Media between 1990 and 1996.

 In May 2006, Time Warner, which had owned 50% of Court TV since 1998, purchased the remaining 50% from Liberty Media and began running the channel as part of Turner Broadcasting.
 The channel was relaunched as TruTV on January 1, 2008.

 Also in May 2006, Ted Turner attended his last meeting as a board member of Time Warner and officially parted with the company.

 On October 5, 2007, Turner Broadcasting System completed the acquisition of Claxson Interactive Pay Television Networks in Latin America.

 On March 2, 2009, Turner launched Real, the company's first Hindi GEC, in India as a joint venture between it and Alva Brothers Entertainment, which it had partnered with before for content on Cartoon Network India and Pogo TV.
 The joint venture was known as Real Global Broadcasting.
-The channel was followed by WB India, which launched on March 15, 2009.
-The channel shut down in March of 2010 after lasting for a year due to low viewership.
+The channel shut down in March 2010, lasting for a year due to low viewership.

-On December 8, 2009, it was announced that Turner had bought a majority stake in NDTV Imagine Ltd. from NDTV, as the company's own channel, Real was struggling.
+On December 8, 2009, it was announced that Turner had bought a majority stake in NDTV Imagine Ltd. from NDTV, for $117 million, as the company's own channel, Real had failed.
 NDTV Imagine Ltd. was previously a joint venture between NDTV and NBCUniversal.
-Turner then went on to acquire 100% of NDTV Imagine Ltd. which included NDTV Imagine, NDTV Lumiere, Imagine Showbiz and NDTV Imagine Pictures.
+Turner then went on to acquire 92% of NDTV Imagine Ltd. which included NDTV Imagine, NDTV Lumiere, Imagine Showbiz and NDTV Imagine Pictures.
 Turner dropped the NDTV branding from the channels.
 Turner sold Imagine Showbiz to Reliance Broadcast Network in 2011.